-Compared to the FY24 Forecast funding, the FY25 Budget funding is flat as unfavorable economic trends result in no funding growth.
-The FY25 Budget expenses are also flat to FY24 Forecast expenses with inflationary Personnel increases offset by efficiencies in Travel & Meetings and Professional Services.
+Compared to the FY24

+Forecast funding, the FY25

+Budget funding is \$3 million

+lower driven by a projected

+contraction in domain name

+registrations.
+The FY25 Budget

+expenses are also \$3 million

+lower than FY24 Forecast

+expenses with inflationary

+Personnel increases offset by

+efficiencies in Travel &

+Meetings, Professional

+Services, and additional cost

+savings initiatives.